 If both the first and second numbers are greater than zero, then it's an existing file that has already backed up but there is a new version that needs backing up.
 For example:

 If you determine that the file verification scan is running, and that it is only detecting a minor amount of changes that the real-time file watcher may have missed, give the scan time to complete.
 You can still download files while the scan is running, if necessary.
 If the Code42 agent is synchronizing, you can't download from the app, but you can perform a web restore.

 The most likely explanation relates to how the Code42 agent prioritizes files for backup.
 The Code42 agent backs up your most recent changes first.
 When the scan finds new files for backup, these files go straight to the top of the “to-do” list.
 This impacts the estimated time to complete backup because the estimate is based on the type of files the scan is reviewing, new or existing) and your current network speed.

 As these new or newly modified files complete backup, the Code42 agent moves on to your already-backed-up files.
 At that point, the effective transfer rate rises dramatically because the Code42 agent sends significantly less data to your backup destinations for previously-backed up files.
 This is data de-duplication in action.
 For more information, see our article on How backup works.

 Scan not working as expected

 - File verification is running: If the scan detected a unexpectedly large amount of changes that need to be backed up, it could indicate there is a problem with your file verification scan schedule that is preventing changes from being detected on a regular basis.

-- File verification scan is not running: If CrashPlan is backing up files that were previously backed up and treating them like new files, contact our Customer Champion team by sending your log files for review.
+- File verification scan is not running: If the Code42 agent is backing up files that were previously backed up and treating them like new files, contact your administrator.